P-p-H-d/mlib/README.md

 ##### interface\_name\_t name\_as\_interface(name\_t self)

-Return the instance object view as the generic interface.
+Return the interface object derived from this instance.
+This object can then be transmitted to any function that accept the generic interface (mainly \_call).

 ### M-MEMPOOL